PhilipVigus/Learning-Notes/interview-questions.md

       - let - hoisted to top of block
       - const - hoisted to top of block
       - function declaration - hoisted to top of function

+14. Describe event bubbling and event capturing

+    - when an event is triggered, it starts on the element highest in the dom, trickles down to the lowest, and bubbles back up again.
+Capturing takes place during the down phase, and bubbling is the up phase (and default)

+15. What's the difference between an "attribute" and a "property"?

+    - attributes exist in HTML
+    - properties exist on the DOM and are accessible through JavaScript
+    - most default attributes have property equivalents, and the two are usually kept in sync

+16. What are the pros and cons of extending built-in JavaScript objects?

+    - Generally considered a bad thing
+      - breaks default functionality
+      - JS might provide that functionality in the future, overriding yours
+      - can affect other, 3rd party libraries
+      - overwriting existing functionality is 'silent' and not necessarily clear to other users or your code

+17. What is the difference between == and ===?

+    - == - loose equality.
+If the two sides are not the same type, then performs implicit coercion before comparison
+      - 2 == '2' // true
+      - avoid if possible, as there are some difficult to predict results
+        - NaN == NaN // false
+        - 4 + [1, 2] = "41, 2"
+        - 4 \* [1, 2] = NaN
+        - true + true = 2
+        - etc
+    - === - strict equality.
+The two sides must be the same type

+18. What are truthy and falsy values?

+    - falsy
+      - false, 0, "", null, undefined, NaN
+      - values that coerce to false when used as a boolean value
+    - truthy
+      - anything else